Marijuana DUI Charges

 The bottom line is this: If you are charged with a marijuana DUI you need an attorney who knows he or she is doing.
 This is not like any other area of criminal defense.

-To ensure your rights are protected, call Los Angeles marijuana DUI attorney Jerod Gunsberg at (323) 633-3423 for a free and confidential consultation or get in touch via the secure contact form on this page.
+To ensure your rights are protected, call Los Angeles marijuana DUI attorney Jerod Gunsberg at (323) 633-3423 for a confidential consultation or get in touch via the secure contact form on this page.
 Help is available 24 hours a day, 7 days a week.